Senate votes to end COVID-19 national emergency

-The Senate on Wednesday passed a GOP-led resolution that would end the COVID-19 national emergency that’s been in place since 2020.
+The Senate on Wednesday passed a GOP-led resolution that would end the COVID-19 national emergency that has been in place since 2020.

 The measure passed the upper chamber 68-23.

-A similar resolution sponsored by Sen. Roger Marshall (R-Kan.) passed the Senate last year, but did not advance in the Democratically-controlled House.
+A similar resolution sponsored by Sen. Roger Marshall (R-Kan.) passed the Senate last year, but it did not advance in the Democrat-controlled House.
 This year it passed the House 229-197, with 11 Democrats joining all Republicans.

 President Biden last year threatened to veto the measure.
 This year, he did not threaten a veto but issued a statement of administration principles before the House vote objecting to the resolution.